 Start your Apprenticeship in High School

 Did you know that you can jump start your trade career AND get credit toward your high school diploma?
 ITA offers several programs designed for young people interested in getting an apprenticeship.
 Best of all, your first year of post-secondary training is free, and you may be eligible for a $1,000 scholarship!
-Ask your high school counsellor about ACE-IT, or find out more by contacting an NIC student advisor today!
+Ask your high school counsellor about ACE-IT and other ITA Youth programs, or find out more by contacting an NIC student advisor today!

 Is Your Trade not Listed?

 More trades may be offered in future subject to sufficient demand.
 Please submit a request to express interest.